Reference: Regulation (EU) No 965/2012 on Air Operations, Annex III (Part-ORO)

 In the area of SMS the Agency promotes consolidated general requirements for an organisation’s management system.
-The starting point for drafting the ‘first extension’ rules are the essential requirements attached in the annexes to the EASA Basic Regulation (Regulation (EC) No 216/2008) and these refer to ‘management system’, cf. the essential requirements for Operations (Annex IV):
+The starting point for drafting the ‘first extension’ rules are the essential requirements attached in the annexes to the Basic Regulation (Regulation (EU) 2018/1139) and these refer to ‘management system’, cf. the essential requirements for air operations (Annex V, point 8.1 (c)):

-“the operator must implement and maintain a management system to ensure compliance with these essential requirements for operations and aim for continuous improvement of this system; and” ….
+“(…) the aircraft operator must implement and maintain a management system to ensure compliance with the essential requirements set out in this Annex, manage safety risks and aim for continuous improvement of this system;” (…)

 The underlying concept is that for managing safety it is essential to take a holistic approach and to implement the new safety risk management (SRM) related processes while making use of and integrating these into the already existing management system (e.g. quality system as per JAR-OPS/ EU-OPS).
 For example, the internal audit process (compliance monitoring) is kept as an essential element of the management system, while ICAO Annex 19 is not that clear about it.